andyd0/http-monitoring/README.md

 1. The `curses` implementation is a bit rough as it is my first time using the package and also first time writing an app that displays to a CLI.
 Better formatting, properly handling window resizing and handling top N with proper spacing would make the display better.
 For now, top N sections is locked to two sections because of spacing concerns.
 2. The simulator that can be used to simulate logging is a simple app that writes to a file line by line with a random sleep time in between each line.
 There may be better ways to simulate logging but for now the log lines are written to an monitered file slower than it would be in production environment.
+3. Test coverage can be added to other parts of the app.
+Currently only coverage for alerting states.

 ## Sources Used